openchattanooga/chadocs-docs/README.md

 Document repository and index source for [chadocs](https://github.com/openchattanooga/chadocs).

+New documents submitted to this repository will be automatically fed into chadoc's document index about every 15 minutes.

 ## Metadata

 Please do your best in regards to adding metadata to the document.
 Please have a `Title` metadata item, for instance.